m10x/midi2key-ng/README.md

 - run console commands
 - soundboard
   - play audio files (e.g. wav, flac, ogg) as microphone input
+  - new source soundboard_mic combines the default microphone with a new audio sink soundboard_router by utilizing pactl
   - run `paplay --list-file-formats` to list all available formats
 - control your audio
   - input/output devices, applications, focused application (Currently only Gnome)